zinzloun/THM_WriteUP/RTM_Capstone/README.md

 ### Golden ticket
 Since we have a bidirectional trust betwween root domain and corp domain, in addition we have the hashed password of the krbtgt user, we can try to forge a <b>golden ticket</b>.
-Now in order to craft a golden ticket for the trusted root domain, we need to get both the SID od the child and root domain.
-Using poershell (as administrator) we can get these information:
+Now in order to craft a golden ticket for the trusted root domain, we need to get both the SID of child and root domain.
+Using powershell (as administrator) we can get these information:

  	Import-Module ActiveDirectory